Hanif Farhan Azman: DPMM

+MS ABDB

+In September 2026, Farhan joined the football team of his employers the Royal Brunei Armed Forces at the start of the 2026–27 Brunei Super League season, alongside fellow released DPMM striker Hariz Danial Khallidden.

 International career

 Youth

 Farhan travelled with Tabuan Muda for the September 2017 AFF U-18 Youth Championship tournament held in Myanmar.
 The Young Wasps made a good start by beating the Philippines 3–2, but would lose heavily in subsequent matches against Vietnam, Myanmar and Indonesia.
 A month later the same squad embarked for South Korea for the 2018 AFC U-19 Championship qualification matches, placed with Indonesia, South Korea, Malaysia and Timor-Leste.
 Brunei at that time only managed one point after a 2–2 draw with Timor-Leste.

 In June 2018, Farhan was in the Tabuan Muda squad for the 2018 AFF U-19 Youth Championship, hosted by Indonesia.
 The team eventually placed last in their group.
 Farhan was the provider of the only Brunei goal in the tournament in their last game, scored by Rahimin Abdul Ghani in a 7–1 loss to Myanmar.

 Farhan's next excursion with the Young Wasps was to Vietnam for the 2020 AFC U-23 Championship qualification in late March 2019.
 He was a substitute in their opening match against the hosts which finished 6–0.
 He made the starting eleven for the other two matches against Thailand and Indonesia that also ended in defeats.
 Towards the end of the same year, he was selected for the 30th SEA Games football tournament in the Philippines.
 He played four games overall in a pretty forgettable tournament for Brunei, being sent off for two bookable offences against Singapore in the last group match.